faker-js/faker/docs/guide/upgrading.md

 Please see the [unique values guide](/guide/unique) for alternatives.

 For example, many simple use cases can use [`faker.helpers.uniqueArray`](https://v8.fakerjs.dev/api/helpers.html#uniqueArray).
-Or you can migrate to a third party package such as [`enforce-unique`](https://www.npmjs.com/package/enforce-unique):
+Or you can migrate to a recommended third party package such as [`enforce-unique`](https://www.npmjs.com/package/enforce-unique):

 Basic example: